rrbit-org/lib-rrbit/README.md

 [2015 paper](https://pdfs.semanticscholar.org/b26a/3dc9050f54a37197ed44711c0e42063e9b96.pdf)

-this library adopts a Bring-Your-Own base class style to easily allow seamless integrations across multiple environments.
+this library adopts a Bring-Your-Own base factory(class) to easily allow seamless integrations across multiple environments.

-If your looking for a immutable collection library, considering looking at our sister project instead: [rrbit-js](http://github.com/rrbit-org/rrbit-js)
+If your looking for a immutable collection implementation, considering looking at our sister project instead: [rrbit-js](http://github.com/rrbit-org/rrbit-js)

+## About
+lib-rrbit aims to ease your transition to immutable collections, by letting you decide the API for you needs, while handling all the bit-fiddling and dark magic persistence algorithms behind the scenes.
+A typical well rounded List class can be quickly put together in less than 300 LOC, while adding around 10k(unminified) to your project.

+Want your List's to return Optionals or Maybes instead of nulls? try it!

+Need a List API that mimic's your your platform's (e.g. Java's ArrayList or Elm's Array), knock it out in an afternoon!

+This project hope to bring more options to JS that help make it easy to focus on business logic and worry less about shared mutable state